JEP 401: Value Classes and Objects (Preview)

 Run-time optimizations for value objects

 Because there is no need to preserve identity, Java Virtual Machine implementations have a lot of freedom to encode value objects at run time in ways that optimize memory footprint, locality, and garbage collection efficiency.
 Optimization techniques will typically duplicate, re-encode, or re-use value objects to achieve these goals.
-Re-encoding might be useful, for example, to copy a value object into a variable that requires fewer memory loads when accessing the object's data.
+Re-encoding might be useful, for example, to copy a value object into a variable that requires fewer memory loads to access the object's data.

 This section describes abstractly some of the JVM optimization techniques implemented by HotSpot.
 It is not comprehensive or prescriptive, but offers a taste of how value objects enable improved performance.